ElektraInitiative/libelektra/src/plugins/length/README.md

 ## Limitations

-The plugin only checks IP addresses for validity.
-It is not able to resolve hostnames.
-If you are looking for a plugin that supports hostnames, check out the [network plugin](../network/).
+The plugin only checks that strings are not longer than a given number.
+It is not able to set a minimumlength.